 How is genetic testing for targeted cancer therapy used?

 These genetic tests are used to help guide treatment for certain cancers.
-They help to inform the doctor as to whether certain targeted cancer drugs may or may not work.
+They help to inform a healthcare practitioner as to whether certain targeted cancer drugs may or may not work.

 Genes are the basic units of genetic material, the segments of DNA that usually code for the production of specific proteins.
 Alterations in DNA are called genetic variants (also polymorphisms or mutations) and occur throughout the population.
 Variants or mutations are largely inherited and affect all cells, but they can occur later in life, because of exposures to radiation, toxins, or for unknown reasons, and these mutations may result in cancer.